-The Leaseholders as a group may be able to force the Freeholder to sell his interest in the building to the Leaseholders under the Leasehold Reform Housing and Urban Development Act 1993.
+The leaseholders as a group may be able to force the freeholder to sell their interest in the building to the leaseholders under the leasehold Reform Housing and Urban Development Act 1993.

 The price payable for the freehold depends on a number of factors, including the market value of the individual flats and the length of the leases.